ekmixon/open-raven/README.md

 # Open Source at Open Raven
 This is the main README for open source projects at [Open Raven](https://www.openraven.com).
 The majority of the engineering here is done by our Corvus Security Research team, a full-time research and development team that focuses on cloud and data security.

 We run an active Slack Workspace that is open to everyone to discuss, ask questions or share ideas.
-You can join our Slack [here - Note need permanent link via Slackin]
+You can join our Slack [here](https://join.slack.com/t/open-raven-research/shared_invite/zt-np27xiev-N5rL4AcTmrQt8YkE81BIaw)

 We encourage and welcome [community contributions](CONTRIBUTING.md).